56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 This will do two things:

-- Add the approach and its transition to the flight plan.
+Add the approach and its transition to the flight plan.
 The procedure legs use a dark blue color and the missed approach legs use a dark red color in the flight plan table.
 Flight plan en-route legs are black.
-Again, any previous procedure is replaced with this new one.
+Any previous procedure is replaced with this new one.

 About adding transition and approaches: Approaches and transitions are closely related which is already indicated by the tree structure in the procedure search tab.
-You can add an approach alone but a transition always belongs to an approach.
+You can add an approach without transition but a transition always belongs to an approach.

 Now we have the departure airport, an approach procedure and the destination all connected by a straight line.
 Next is the en-route part of the flight plan: